iv0202lai/isoform-specific-seq/README.md

 The tool is also capable of marking SNP sites for B6/CAST on the output sequence in the mean while.
 Codes are written in python 2 and use PyCogent 1.9 to connect to Ensembl database.

+Although the project was meant to mark the SNP sites of B6/CAST in mice, other species and SNP reference files should work with a minor modification.

 ## Input type
 1. Simply enter an Ensembl transcrpit number.
 2. Use a txt file that contains multiple Ensembl transcrpit numbers, where each line contains a single transcript number.